SQL Functions

 INSERT

-Inserts a additional string into the original string at a specified start position.
+Inserts an additional string into the original string at a specified start position.
 The length specifies the number of characters that are removed at the start position in the original string.
-This method returns a string.

 Example: